enterspeedhq/enterspeed-docs/docs/best-practices/ingest-integrations.md

 #### Don't delete all source entities on every import run
 When running import jobs, you should not start by deleting all source entities and then reingesting them again.

-First off, it means that you'll delete all your views and they'll stay missing until all source entities has been reingest and all views has been processed again.
+First off, it means that you'll delete all your views and they'll stay missing until all source entities has been reingested and all views has been processed again.

 Secondly, Enterspeed has a feature to only reprocess views if the source entities have changed.
 So by deleting all source entities and reingesting them, this feature of course doesn't work - and that can cause an extensive amount of extra jobs and view generations.